ben-beauhurst/fullers-fabric/README.md

 years simplify some of the common shell commands we use to interact with our Docker deployment of UKF.

-To intall simply copy this file into ukf/deploy/ and add this alias to your ~/.bashrc (or equivalent):
+To intall simply copy fullers_fabric.sh into ukf/deploy/, make sure it's executable (`sudo chmod +x fullers_fabric.sh`), and add this alias to your ~/.bashrc (or equivalent):

 ```bash
 fullers() {